Tuesday, 25 March 2025

 Hydraulic Cylinders

 So I now have a spare unused centreboard cylinder and will investigate rebuilding the improperly rebuilt rudder cylinder.
+This was an expensive and time-consuming hassle, but I did gain some knowledge and some experience with the system.

 Once freed up, the clever combination pump functioned properly though there was some play/wobble/wear in the handle mechanism.
 I elected to inspect and correct this.
 It is best to remove the mounting bolts to get at the screw that forms the lower pivot of the pump linkage, as it is awkwardly located in a counterbored recess in the back of the left side of the pump.
 Upon disassembly it was found that a cut-down M5 hex head screw had been used for one of the pivots.
 It was simply sitting in place, not secured.
 As a result it was bent and worn, and jammed in place. ultimately, it was extracted and a correct replacement cut.
 Fortunately the threads in the pump housing weren't damaged.
 This M5 SS screw must be cut to the correct length and possess the correct 10mm threaded and 25mm unthreaded dimensions for it to fit and function as intended.

 The use of the damaged screw led to some wear in the stainless steel link.
-See below for dimensions.
+See below for dimensions

 The handles and screws will be secured with blue loctite.
 I will add English labels for operation by guests.